agarnung/x86-64-assembly-intro/README.md

 # x86-64-assembly-intro
-Introductory exercises to assembly language
+Introductory exercises to assembly language.

-This code is (and will be) based on the listed references
+This code is (and will be) based on the listed references.

 **References**:

 [1] https://en.wikipedia.org/wiki/Assembly_language#%22Hello,_world!%22_on_x86_Linux

 [2] https://github.com/code-tutorials/assembly-intro